Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Examples:

 The total amount in the wallet with 1 or more confirmations
-> telestai-cli getbalance
+> meowcoin-cli getbalance

 The total amount in the wallet at least 6 blocks confirmed
-> telestai-cli getbalance "*" 6
+> meowcoin-cli getbalance "*" 6

 As a json rpc call
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getbalance", "params": ["*", 6] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/